demotodo/demo-json/jackson-example/README-Jackson.md

 - `@JsonTypeIdResolver` (class) can be used to replace standard type id converter (type to/from JSON String) with a custom version; for example, to create more convenient handler for using logical type names.

+## Mix-In

+Here are some notes on what kinds of annotations can be used, and for what purpose:

+- All annotation sets that Jackson recognizes (core annotations, JAXB extensions) can be mixed in
+- All kinds of annotations (member method, static method, field, constructor annotations) can be mixed in
+- Only method (and field) name and signature are used for matching annotations: access definitions (private, protected, ...) and method implementations are ignored
+    - hint: since method implementations are ignored, it often makes sense to define mix-ins as **interfaces** or **abstract** classes
+    - hint: if you can, it often makes sense to define mix-in class as a **sub-class** of target class, and use @Override JDK annotation to ensure method name and signature match
+- Mix-ins work as expected within inheritance hierarchy: it is feasible (and useful) to attach mix-in annotations to super-classes -- if so, mix-in annotations can further be overridden by annotations sub-classes (of target) provide.